-Elysium Health collects information from customers who visit their website, including name, address, telephone number, email address, date of birth, purchase, and ordering history.
+Elysium Health collects information from customers who visit its website, including name, address, telephone number, email address, date of birth, purchase, and ordering history.

-Customers who order the Index biological age test also provide their saliva samples, genetic information, and health data.
-Genetic information is information collected through the processing of the saliva sample for genetic or epigenetic information, including customer results.
-Health data includes information voluntarily provided by the customer on surveys including health history and ancestry.
+Customers who order the Index biological age test also provide saliva samples, genetic information, and health data.
+Genetic information is data collected through the processing of the saliva sample for genetic or epigenetic information, including customer results.
+Health data includes information voluntarily provided by the customer on surveys, including health history and ancestry.

 Elysium Health uses information collected to provide goods and services and for marketing purposes.
-Customers may opt-in to allow the company to use their genetic information for research into new products.
+Customers may opt-in to allow the company to use their genetic information to research new products.
 Elysium Health will not use genetic information for purposes of marketing or advertising.
-Any shared genetic information is de-identified.
+The company de-identifies any genetic information it shares.

-Customer’s personal information will not be used for research without the customer’s consent.
-Customers may provide their consent for their de-identified personal information through a Research Consent Form.
+It will not use a customer’s personal information for research without consent.
+Customers can grant permission for their de-identified personal information by completing a Research Consent Form.

-Data for the Index biological age test is protected with industry-standard encryption.
+Additionally, it protects data for the Index biological age test with industry-standard encryption.
 Saliva samples sent through the Index test are stored for three months before being destroyed.
-The sample will be kept longer if the customer opted in to use their sample for research.
+It will keep the sample longer if the customer opted in to use it for research.

 Other Elysium Health Reviews

-At Nebula Genomics, our goal is to empower you to discover more about your genome including your genetic markers for longevity.
-By understanding how your genome influences things like eating habits, health, and fitness, you can gain insight into how well you may be able to achieve healthier cells.
+At Nebula Genomics, we aim to empower you to discover more about your genome, including your genetic markers for longevity.
+Understanding how your DNA affects things like eating habits, health, and fitness can give you an idea of how well you might be able to reach healthier cells.

-Additionally, DNA tests allow customers the chance to gain insights into their genetic aging process.
-For instance, maybe you are interested in the human equivalent of the gene that Dr. Guarente, the Chief Scientist at Elysium Health, discovered in yeast.
+DNA tests allow customers to gain insights into their genetic aging process.
+For instance, you may be interested in the human equivalent of the gene that Dr. Guarente, the Chief Scientist at Elysium Health, discovered in yeast.

 In humans, this gene is SIRT1.
 It codes for a NAD-dependent enzyme important for cellular regulation.
 It is also the basis of Elysium Health’s claims for its cellular health supplement products.
-Other genes have been associated with aging, including FOXO3, IGF1R, SIRT3, and APOE.
+Experts have associated other genes with aging, including FOXO3, IGF1R, SIRT3, and APOE.

-With our gene analysis tool, you can examine these genes (and many more) and identify relevant genetic variants that have been reported in the literature.
-By understanding how their genes naturally affect their aging, customers can better decide whether taking any supplement, including ones that promote age-related health, is right for them.
+With our gene analysis tool, you can examine these genes (and many more) and identify relevant genetic variants reported in the literature.
+By understanding how their genes naturally affect aging, customers can better decide whether taking any supplement, including ones that promote age-related health, is right for them.